Gymnopilus ventricosus

-Gymnopilus ventricosus is a species of mushroom in the family Hymenogastraceae.
+Gymnopilus ventricosus, commonly known as the jumbo gym or western jumbo gym, is a species of mushroom in the family Hymenogastraceae.
 It was first described from the Stanford University campus by Franklin Sumner Earle as Pholiota ventricosa in 1902.

 Description

 The cap is 5 to 30 cm or larger in diameter.
 The stalk is thick and bulbous, with a membranous ring.
-This species contains no psilocybin, and is considered inedible.
+This species contains no psilocybin, and is considered inedible; it is very bitter.

+Habitat and ecology

+Gymnopilus ventricosus grows on dead wood.
+It is found on both conifers and hardwoods.